top of page

 What is CFRA?

-In California, the California Family Rights Act (CFRA) provides additional protections that go beyond FMLA.
+In California, the California Family Rights Act (CFRA) provides additional protections beyond the FMLA.
 The CFRA includes domestic partners and allows employees to take leave for a broader range of family members, including grandparents and siblings.
-CFRA also covers employers with five or more employees, which significantly broadens the scope compared to the FMLA.
+CFRA also covers employers with 5 or more employees, significantly broadening its scope compared to the FMLA.

 While FMLA and CFRA generally run concurrently, CFRA allows employees to take leave under more flexible terms, such as caring for a domestic partner or taking additional time off in certain circumstances.